PoignardAzur/venial/README.md

 ### So...
 Is it worth it?

-That's a fairly complicated to answer.
+That's a fairly complicated question to answer.
 At the time I'm writing this section my answer is "Probably, but I'm less enthusiastic than when I started the project".

 If you take the most optimistic interpretation, this is great!
 On a single-threaded machine, switching shaves three seconds off, a whole third of the build time!